Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

-# Robot-Framework-Test-FX-Library
+# Robot Framework TestFX Library

 Altran developed and open sourced a test library for Robot Framework to enable to create automated test scripts to test Java FX applications using the TestFX framework.

 ## Introduction

-TestFX (https://github.com/TestFX/TestFX) is simple and clean testing framework for JavaFX with fluent and clean API that uses Junit.
+[TestFX](https://github.com/TestFX/TestFX) is simple and clean testing framework for JavaFX with fluent and clean API that uses Junit.

 The goal of the TestFX Library, is to wrap all the features of TestFX in a Robot Framework library that is easy to use.